 Frame issues and ensure that critical data, information, options and analyses are performed to support effective decisions by the PSC and EC.

-Approve workgroup leadership nominees (chairs, co-chairs, and / or vice-chairs).
+Approve Workgroup leadership nominees (chairs, co-chairs, and / or vice-chairs).

 Create and commission new Workgroups and/or Action Teams for specific actions under the purview of their GTs as needed and in consultation with the PSC and the CBPO’s leadership to provide staffing and coordination.